Edwinem/ceres_python_bindings/README.md

 when using it from Python.
 The main problem is that Python does not really have the concept of giving away ownership of memory.
 So it may try to delete something that Ceres still believes is valid.
+    * I think for most stuff I setup the proper procedures that this doesn't happen ( e.g Ceres::Problem by default has Ownership turned off, cost_function can't be deleted until Problem is ,...) .
+But you never know what I missed.
 * Careful with wrapping AutodiffCostfunction.
 It takes over the memory of a cost functor which can cause errors.
 * Python has **GIL**.
 Therefore cost functions written in Python have a fundamental